Bednaski/powerplant-coding-challenge/README.md

 ### 3. Verify the Output

-- After the request completes successfully, check the project directory.
-You should see a file named `Merouane_Hadouch_HEADMIND_production_plan_result.json`.
+- After the request completes successfully, you should recive back the information of each plan must produce.

 - ## Explanation of How the API Works